 When managing users in Azure AD it’s recommended to have a password policy in place however sometimes the best password policy cannot prevent users from using well-known passwords.

-Today, I will show you how to enable the new Azure AD password protection and Smart Lockout feature that will a prevent users from using an easy password like P@ssw0rd and other well-known passwords.
+Today, I will show you how to enable the new Azure AD password protection and Smart Lockout feature that will prevent users from using an easy password like P@ssw0rd and other well-known passwords.

 Password Protection and Smart Lockout allow to do 3 things: